5 min read

 - Collect and Use Data

 To ensure your owned marketing efforts hit the mark, you need data.
 After all, the more you know about your audience, the more targeted your messaging can be.
-Your owned media is a valuable data source and therefore, drill into it with machine learning analytical software for accurate customer insights.
+Your owned media is a valuable source of first-party data and therefore, drill into it with machine learning analytical software for accurate customer insights.

 - Create Highly-Personalized Experiences